-Teachers have been chosen for the diversity of their classes and we welcome them from Canada, Australia, the UK and USA.
+The excellent line up of teachers for Bridging Stitches has been chosen for the diversity of their classes and we welcome them from Canada, Australia, the UK and USA.
 These teachers will bring exquisite projects and expertise to share with all of us.
 Plan on attending the Informal Stitch-In to visit with our teachers and share stories.

 The tours we have planned are exciting and will provide a sample of PEI's unique character.
 The skilled craftspeople are busy year-round, producing one-of-a-kind treasures you won't find anywhere else.
 Take in the beauty of the land on your way to the mills with woven creations made with wool from their own sheep and alpaca, the pottery studios that display and sell decorative and functional items, seasoned woodworkers turning out cups and bowls, and stained glass, wrought iron, and handmade soaps.
-They are all here!
-The artisans of PEI make it a special and unforgettable place to visit.
-A one-day tour just isn't enough to capture the flavour of PEI, so plan on spending more time before or after Seminar to sample and enjoy Canada's smallest province.